reneichhorn/SyPy/README.md

 ```console
 python sfconnection.py
 ```

-If you are a superior Linux user it is probably something like
+Again, if you are a *superior* Linux user it is probably something like
 ```conole
 python3 sfconnection.py
 ```
+# Description
 Right now it does not really do anything.
-And if you want to change the query, you have to change the code.
+If you want to change the query, you have to change the code.
 Scary I know.